pcraster/performance_analyst/documentation/quick_start.md

 # Quick start
-Below is a small example of a Python module which uses a *timer loader* to run a collection of *timer cases* aggregated in *timer suites*. a *timer runner* is used to collect the timings into a database.
+Below is a small example of a Python module which uses a *timer loader* to run a collection of *timer cases* aggregated in *timer suites*.
+A *timer runner* is used to collect the timings into a database.

 ```python